 In the wake of the global pandemic, individual artists and small arts organizations are struggling to maintain their previous program schedules and income streams.
-Register now for this free virtual program, which will highlight how a better understanding of copyright challenges and opportunities can help visual artists, galleries, libraries, archives, museums, and arts organizations find their path to a post-COVID recovery.
+This virtual program highlighted how a better understanding of copyright challenges and opportunities can help visual artists, galleries, libraries, archives, museums, and arts organizations find their path to a post-COVID recovery.

-The program will feature presentations by copyright attorneys from the United States Copyright Office and Volunteer Lawyers for the Arts, who will cover the following topics:
+The program featured presentations by copyright attorneys from the United States Copyright Office and Volunteer Lawyers for the Arts, who covered the following topics:

 - copyright fundamentals

 - current copyright issues that affect arts organizations